 Many South African businesses offer working remotely as a perk, but how do you keep up team spirit, brand culture and communication when people work from home?
-Our Operations Manager and Snr.
+Back in 2018, out then Operations Manager and Snr.
 IMS, Sarah Mills, shares how we promote collaboration with our remote employee team building activities.

 One of the key selling points for me was the ability to work remotely.
 When I had my first interview, I was told that various team members worked from home when needed.